-13. issues?
-For litigation.
-If the questinclude the t five years, has your firm been the defendant in court on a matter related to any of the following or parts (a) and (b) below, check Yes even if the matter proceeded to arbitration without court for part (c), check Yes only if the matter proceeded to court litigation.
-If you answer Yes to any of ons below, explain the circumstances surrounding each instance on Attachment B. You must e following in your response: the name of the plaintiffs in each court case, the specific causes of ach case; the date each case was filed; and the disposition/current status of each case. (a) Payme nt to subcontractors? □ Yes □ No (b) Work p performance on a contract? □ Yes □ No (c) Emplo yment-related litigation brought by an employee? □ Yes □ No 14.
-Does your firm have any outstanding judgements pending against it? □ Yes □ No If Yes , exp plain on Attachment B the circumstances surrounding each instance.
-15. In the past five years, has your firm been assessed liquidated damages on a contract? □ Yes □ No xplain on Attachment B the circumstances surrounding each instance and identify all such ne amount assessed and paid, and the name and address of the project owner.
-G. COMPLIA ANCE 16. assessed administer t five years, has your firm or any of its owners, partners or officers, ever been investigated, cited, any penalties, or been found to have violated any laws, rules, or regulations enforced or ed, by any of the governmental entities listed on Attachment C (Page 9)?
-For this question, the er" does not include owners of stock in your firm if your firm is a publicly traded corporation. □ Yes □ No • plain on Attachment B the circumstances surrounding each instance, including the entity that was the dates of such instances, and the outcome.
-17. or any pe e is required to perform any services provided by your firm, in the past five years, has your firm, rson employed by your firm, been investigated, cited, assessed any penalties, subject to any y action by a licensing agency, or found to have violated any licensing laws? ☐ Yes □ No If Yes , exp plain on Attachment B the circumstances surrounding each instance in the last five years.
+- 13. In the past five years, has your firm been the defendant in court on a matter related to any of the following issues?
+For parts (a) and (b) below, check Yes even if the matter proceeded to arbitration without court litigation.
+For part (c), check Yes only if the matter proceeded to court litigation.
+If you answer Yes to any of the questions below, explain the circumstances surrounding each instance on Attachment B. You must include the following in your response: the name of the plaintiffs in each court case, the specific causes of action in each case; the date each case was filed; and the disposition/current status of each case.

+- (a) Payment to subcontractors?

+- □ Yes □ No

+- (b) Work performance on a contract?

+- $\Box$ Yes $\Box$ No

+- (c) Employment-related litigation brought by an employee?

+- 🗆 Yes  No

+- 14. Does your firm have any outstanding judgements pending against it?